Learning Spanish verb conjugation is without doubt the thing that concerns prospective students the most in my experience.

 But don’t get hung up on these tiny, insignificant Spanish verb conjugation deviations – in real conversations, you’ll barely even notice them!
 In fast, natural conversation, these subtle vowel changes blend together and sound pretty much the same.

-Also remember: irregular verbs don’t follow these rules (but that’s not a big problem as I’ll explain in a moment!).
+Also remember: irregular verb conjugation doesn’t follow these rules (but that’s not a big problem as I’ll explain in a moment!).

 Simple past tense (the Preterite)